moguz/seminarPaper/report.md

 ### Shape Prediction

 Arguably, the most important prediction module of this paper is shape prediction.
 The reason is that 3D shape is the most informative component of full 3D representation and the learning process involves both of the annotations.
 The paper represents 3D shapes are **deformable meshes**, which can be expressed as M=(V,F) where V is the vertices of the mesh and F is the faces.
-3D shape of an instance is calculated as combining the mean shape for the class and the instance-specific deformation from the mean shape.
+3D shape of an instance can be obtained by applying instance-specific deformation to the category-level mean 3D shape.

 <img src="meanshape.png" width="60%">

 The mean shape is a category-level (for the CUB-200-2011 dataset, the category is <em>birds</em>) structure, which is learned by the predictor during training time.
-The naive way to initialize the mean shape is setting it to a sphere, however the authors mentioned that a smarter initizalization gives better results.
+The naive way to initialize the mean shape is setting it to a sphere.
+Having said that, the authors mentioned that a smarter initizalization gives better results.
 First, mean keypoint locations are obtained using structure-from-motion applied to the annotated keypoints in input data.
 Then, the convex hull of these keypoint locations are calculated.
 Finally, every vertex of the initial mean shape are projected onto this convex hull.
 This approach already gives the mean shape a reasonable starting point, with the semanctic keypoint locations being considered.

 <img src="initial_meanshape.png" width="70%">

-During training, the predictor updates the mean shape by minimizing the loss functions as well as learns a deformation space.
-By learning a deformation space, the predictor then is able to infer the instance-level deformation from the mean shape given a single image in test time.
+During training, the predictor updates the mean shape by minimizing the loss functions and learns a deformation space.
+By learning a deformation space, the predictor then is able to infer the instance-level deformation given a single image in test time.
 There are 2 loss functions which are used in the learning process of shape prediction:
 * Keypoint projection loss
 * Segmentation mask loss

 <img src="keypoint_loss.png" width="50%">

-Keypoints are the crutial annotations that are used in the training process, since they provide category-specific semantic information.
+Keypoints are the most crutial annotations that are used in the training process, since they provide category specific semantic information.
 Since we represent the shape using a category-level mean mesh, we explitly learn to associate those semantic keypoints with the vertices of the mean shape.
 We use a **keypoint assignment matrix** A to specify correspondences between the vertices of the mean shape and keypoints.
 Every row of the keypoint assignment matrix A represents a probability distribution over all vertices, indicating the probabilities of correspondence with a specific keypoint.
 These probability distributions, which are initialized as the uniform distribution, are updated during the training.
-We also encourage that the final probability distributions are peaked distrbutions.
+We also encourage that the final probability distributions are peaked distributions.
 This representation allows us to locate semantic keypoints in any predicted shape.
-More specifically, given the vertex positions V, the locations of the semantic keypoints can be obtained by A*V.
+Technically speaking, given the vertex positions V, the locations of the semantic keypoints can be obtained by A*V.

 <img src="keypoint_assignment.png" width="50%">

 Keypoint projection loss ensures that the semantic keypoint locations in the predicted 3D structure, when projected to 2D image using structure-from-motion camera parameters, is consistent with the ground truth semantic keypoint locations.
 This can be considered as the main loss function which enables us to have good predicted 3D shapes.
 The semantic keypoints in the training data gives semantic information about the objects (i.e. birds) in the images.
-Therefore, by restricting our predicted shape to have consistent semantic keypoint locations, we make sure that our predicted shape has the same semantic properties of a bird.
+Therefore, by restricting our predicted shape to have consistent semantic keypoint locations, we make sure that our predicted shape has similar semantic properties with a bird.

 <img src="mask_loss.png" width="55%">

 The second loss function of the shape prediction module is the segmentation mask loss.
-It enforces that the predicted 3D mesh is consistent with the grount truth segmentation mask.
+It ensures that the predicted 3D mesh is consistent with the grount truth segmentation mask.
 Here, a renderer is needed since we need to compare segmentation masks in 2D.
 The authors use **Neural Mesh Renderer**<sup>[7]</sup> for this purpose.
 For a more detailed discussion about Neural Mesh Renderer, readers can see the blog post for that paper.

 Intuitively, the mask loss makes sure that our predicted shape is consistent with the ground truth segmentation masks in the dataset.
-Even though the keypoint loss ensures we capture the semantic keypoints, mask loss is still helpful in order to fine-tune our prediction (e.g. we can imagine that it makes our predicted bird a fatter/thinner)
+Even though the keypoint loss ensures that we capture the semantic keypoints, mask loss is still helpful in order to fine-tune our prediction (e.g. we can imagine that it makes our predicted bird fatter or thinner)

-Inferring 3D shape from a single image brings some assumptions about the symmetry of the objects.
+Inferring 3D shape from a single image requires some assumptions about the symmetry of the objects.
 Since there is only one image of an object available, we assume that the other half of the object is actually symmetric.
 For this reason, only one of the symmetric vertex pairs are learned/predicted.

 ### Texture Prediction

-This paper, unlike the prior works, predicts texture of the 3D shapes as well.
+This paper, unlike the prior works that were mentioned, predicts texture of the 3D shapes as well.
 The choice of representing 3D shape with deformable mesh becomes useful in texture prediction module.
 Let's recall that every 3D shape of an instance is equivalent to some kind of deformation applied to the mean shape.
 Moreover, the mean shape is **isomorphic** to a sphere, meaning that they have corresponding shapes.
 This property of the mean shape allows us to represent its texture using a texture image with fixed **UV-mapping**.

 <img src="texture.png" width="60%">

 Inferring the texture of the 3D shapes is equivalent of inferring the pixel values of the corresponding texture image.
 Once we predict the texture image, we can apply UV-mapping to roll texture image onto the sphere.
-Then, we can apply apply texture to the mean image, since the mean image and the sphere are isomorphic.
-Finally, we can move from the mean image to the instance-specific 3D shape since we already know how every vertex of the mean shape should be deformed in order to get the instance-specific 3D shape.
+Then, we can apply texture to the mean shape, since the mean shape and the sphere are isomorphic.
+Finally, we can move from the mean shape to the instance-specific 3D shape since we already know how every vertex of the mean shape should be deformed in order to obtain the instance-specific 3D shape.

 <img src="texture_flow.png" width="60%">

 Inferring pixel values of the texture image can be viewed from two perspectives.
-One approach would be directly predicting the pixel values by looking at the input image.
-This approach often results in blurry images.<sup>[1]</sup> The second approach is to predict the **texture flow**, which serves as a mapping between the input image pixels to the texture image pixels.
+One approach would be directly predicting the pixel from the input image.
+This approach often results in blurry images.<sup>[1]</sup> The second approach is to predict the **texture flow**, which serves as a mapping between the input image pixels and the texture image pixels.
 Appearance flow tells where to copy the original pixel values, in the texture image.
-The obvious advantage of this method is it does not cause blurry texture images.
+The obvious advantage of this method is that it does not cause blurry texture images.

 <img src="texture_loss.png" width="65%">